simplex-chat/simplex-chat/docs/DIRECTORY.md

 We believe it does not, because:

 1. The service only restricts the content in the groups that you choose to register – we have no register of all existing groups, and no access to their content.
-2. The service itself is open-source, and self-hostable, so anybody can run an alternative directory service with the different content policies.
+2. The service itself is open-source, and self-hostable, so anybody can run an alternative directory service with the different content policies, or without any policies at all.
+3. Freedom of speech should respect legal rights and freedoms of others, so agreeing some boundaries seems necessary.

-### Which groups can be registered
+### Which groups can be added

 The below is not the final policy, it is a work in progress.